lokapal-xyz/education/content/howtodao/07-dao-interactions/Upgrades-and-Interoperability/Decentralized-Control.md

 - **Too Much Decentralization** → Slower upgrades but more security and community alignment.
 - **Smart Contract Complexity** → Overly complex governance mechanisms can lead to usability issues.

----

-## **Final Thoughts**

-Decentralized control over updates is crucial for maintaining trust, security, and community-driven governance.
-DAOs should balance flexibility with strong decentralization principles by using governance-driven approvals, multisig execution, timelocks, and transparency measures.